automas-dev/cc-libs/README.md

 ## Development

-If you choose to clone this repo, there are a few things you will need to do first.
+> If you choose to clone this repo, there are a few things you will need to do
+> first.
 See the **ComputerCraft Mod Config** section bellow.
+I

 Clone the repo into a computer or turtle directory (`cc-libs` should be in the root directory).
 Lua scripts in the project root can be executed on a turtle or